Don’t Fall Behind on Prepping Your Vehicle for the Cold

-Just as squirrels are gathering their acorns and your digging out jackets and scarves-- your vehicle needs preparation for the coming winter too.
+Just as squirrels are gathering their acorns and you’re digging out jackets and scarves– your vehicle needs preparation for the coming winter too.
 This is why October has been named Fall Car Care Month.
 Setting aside a small amount of time now to prepare your vehicle for winter weather is a wise way to avoid being stranded in the cold.

 Whether you elect to prep your vehicle yourself or let our expert technicians take care of it for you, the checklist below outlines recommendations to help give motorists peace of mind that their vehicle is ready to safely handle the harsh months ahead.